aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 There is an [Amazon EBS](https://aws.amazon.com/ebs/) root volume attached to the instance.
 In addition, an [Amazon EFS](https://aws.amazon.com/efs/) file-system is mounted on your desktop at `EFSMountPath`, which by default is `/home/ubuntu/efs`.
 Optionally, an [Amazon FSx for Lustre](https://aws.amazon.com/fsx/) file-system can be mounted on your desktop at `FSxMountPath`, which by default is `/home/ubuntu/fsx`.
 See `FSxForLustre` parameter in [Reference](#Reference) section to learn how to enable FSx for Lustre file-system.

 The Amazon EBS volume attached to the instance is deleted when the deep learning instance is terminated.
 However, the EFS file-system persists after you terminate the desktop instance.

+## Using Amazon SageMaker AI
+The deep learning desktop is pre-configured to use [Amazon SageMaker AI](https://aws.amazon.com/sagemaker-ai/).
+To get started with Generative AI training and inference examples in Amazon SageMaker AI, execute following commands in a desktop terminal:

+	mkdir ~/git
+	cd ~/git
+	git clone -b distributed-training-pipeline https://github.com/aws/amazon-sagemaker-examples.git
+	jupyter-lab 1>lab.out 2>&1 &

+This will start a `jupyter-lab` notebook server in the terminal, and open a tab in your web browser.

+For inference examples, navigate to `amazon-sagemaker-examples/advanced_functionality/large-model-inference-testing/large_model_inference.ipynb` notebook in Jupyter Lab.
+Use any Python kernel in the notebook.
+You can skip straight to the cell titled **Initialize SageMaker session**, and set `s3_bucket` to the S3 bucket you used to launch the deep learning desktop.

+**For advanced users**:

+if you have FSx for Lustre enabled in the deep learning desktop, you can navigate to `amazon-sagemaker-examples/advanced_functionality/distributed-training-pipeline/dist_training_pipeline.ipynb` notebook in Jupyter Lab and run training examples.
+Use the `base` kernel in the notebook.
+You can skip straight to the cell titled **Initialize SageMaker session**, and set `s3_bucket` to the S3 bucket you used to launch the deep learning desktop.

 ## Stopping and Restarting the Desktop